jkrutz/capstone-2021/README.md

   <h3 align="center">Capstone 2021</h3>

   <p align="center">
     A third-person fantasy combat game that positions players in the middle of a magic arena armed with nothing except a spell-casting wand.
-Team up and battle other mages.
-Become champion.
   </p>
 </p>